CSCD-NS: a Chinese Spelling Check Dataset for Native Speakers: CSCD-NS

 \subsection{Data Annotation}

-We recruit a group of educated native speakers for data annotation, and each sentence will be annotated twice by different people to ensure the annotation quality.
-Specifically, the annotator needs to detect and correct spelling errors in the sentence and give the final correct sentence.
+We recruit a group of native speakers for manual annotation.
+The annotators are required to check whether the given sentence contains any spelling errors and provide the correct sentence.
+To ensure the quality of annotation, each sentence is annotated at least twice by different annotators.
+If the results of the two annotations are inconsistent, a senior annotator will make the final decision.

-In order to further clear the labeling rules and reduce objections, sentences that may be ambiguous \citep{zhang2022mucgec} will be discarded directly.
-There are three scenarios: (1) The sentence is very unsmooth, and the annotator does not understand the meaning of the sentence; (2) There are multiple possible correction results for the typo in the sentence, and no unique correction result with a pinyin edit distance less than 2 could be found; (3) The sentence contains complex grammatical errors.
-Therefore, the sentence that is not discarded during the labeling process is semantically clear and has a unique correction result.
+To clarify the annotation rules and reduce disputes during the annotation process, sentences that fall into the following three categories will be directly discarded: (1) sentences with inherent ambiguity; (2) sentences with multiple reasonable answers to errors; (3) sentences with complex grammatical errors.
+Therefore, the sentence retained in the annotation process is semantically clear and has a unique correction result.

-In the end, we obtain 40,000 labeled and qualified sentences, which make up the \textbf{CSCD-IME} dataset.
-The whole dataset is randomly divided into the training set, development set, and test set according to the ratio of 6:1:1.
+In the end, we obtain 40,000 manually annotated sentences, which constitute the CSCD-NS dataset.
+After random partitioning, there are 30,000 samples in the training set, and 5,000 samples each in the development and test sets.